snowinmars/PlanescapeTormentRmk/README.md

 # PlanescapeTormentRmk
 Rewriting Planescape:Torment on Renpy.
 I love this game.

-Contact me via telegram @snowinmars
+Contact me via telegram `@snowinmars` or email `snowinmars@yandex.ru`, but I almost do not read it.

+All the stuff is under GNU/GPLv3

 ## How to run

-Import as Renpy project.
-Run.
+Run as Renpy project.

-## Test
+## How to dev

-Python is a runtime trash, so I need to handle it properly.

-Each rpy should not contain any logic.
-Each rpy should inject a python class with logic.
-Each python logic class should be 100% covered with tests.

-Run them with:
+Ensure that `.coveragerc` is working: you should not run tests from omitted paths.

+- Add stuff you want
-- `cd /src/game`
+- `cd /src`
-- `pip install coverage`
-- `coverage erase`
-- `coverage run -m unittest discover -s . -p '*_tests.py'`
-- `coverage html`

-    The only exception is the `/src/game/script.rpy` - it is safe to fail it at runtime, because it's fast to check.
+- `python ./build.py` - regenerate `src/game/engine_data/settings/generated.py` and `src/d_renpy/*`
+- `docker compose up` - test all the stuff you wrote, all tests should end succeessfully
+- Open the `src\htmlcov\index.html` in browser.
+Make sure that coverage is at least 99%.
+Python is a runtime trash

 ### Test naming

 If the rpy filename is `T.rpy`, than:
-- logic class name must be `TLogic`
+- for logic:
-- logic file name must be `T_logic.py`
+  - file name `T_logic.py` with class name `TLogic`
-- the logic test class name must be `TLogicTest`
+- for logic tests
-- the logic test file name must be `T_tests.py`
+  - file name `T_tests.py` with class name `TLogicTest`